 You all know I have my beloved cut-out sugar cookie recipe that I've shared on here before.
 It was only a matter of time before I took that recipe and added chocolate to make the best chocolate sugar cookie recipe!

 I've said it before and I'll say it again: cut-out sugar cookies are just so much fun to make.
 It may seem like it's a lot, between the rolling, the chilling, the cutting, and the (optional) icing.
 But they're so worth it, plus it's just a fun holiday activity to do with the whole family!

 You can get creative with the shapes and decorating.
 I use this cookie cutter set and love it because I have SO many options for the different seasons and holidays.

-Personally, I really love how soft these chocolate sugar cookies are.
-The little bit of baking powder also gives them a nice lift — they’re not too flat, and just about perfect.
+Personally, I really love how soft these chocolate cut out cookies are.
+The little bit of baking powder also gives them a nice lift -- they're not too flat, and just about perfect.

 Why You'll Love These Chocolate Sugar Cookies...

 - If you're a chocolate lover (and really, who's NOT?!) then this is THE gluten free chocolate cookie recipe for you.
 Seriously, you don't even need any other chocolate cookie recipes beyond this one.

 - It's a pretty classic and straightforward recipe, but you end up with such a rich and delicious cut out cookie.
 These would make great gifts for neighbors, or your kids' teachers... or anyone in your life!

 - Good old fashioned holiday fun for the whole family 🙂 honestly though, if you have little ones in the house, this is a great way to keep them entertained and do something fun together.